Information Governance Tools and Compliance Across Jurisdictions

 SullivanStrickler provides some of the world’s leading organizations with legacy data services, including back-up and legacy management, data forensics, eDiscovery, tape restoration, regulatory and compliance, and legal services.
 Our proprietary software stack and workflows accelerate time-to-data and provide instant insight while eliminating cost and risk.

 At SullivanStrickler, we believe companies should have total command of their legacy data.
-What would you like to do with yours?
+With our information governance tools and bespoke support, we empower companies just like yours, ensuring proper compliance.

 Contact us to learn more today.